 How popular are the top results?
 If the first page of results is all big players with over a million subscribers, there may not be much space for you.
-Search on Google as well with your search term followed by the word “videos,” and see what else is ranking.
+Search on Google as well with your search term followed by the word “videos,” and see what else is ranking for YouTube channel ideas.
 Are the top results all major players?

 Next, try your search terms on Google Trends.
 You can view search trends for Google in general or for YouTube specifically.
-Look for patterns, such as if searches have been going up or down over the years.
+Look for patterns.
+Have searches been going up over the years?
+Down?
 Repeat with related terms.